Back to States List

 Texas

-• The TRS board represents public school teachers and consists of 9 members all appointed by the governor: 3 at the Governor’s discretion, 2 from a list prepared by the State Board of Education, 2 from the 3 public school district member candidates who have been nominated by employees of public school districts, 1 from the 3 retired member candidates who are nominated by retired TRS members, and 1 from the three at-large candidates who have been nominated for the position).
+• The TRS board represents public school teachers and consists of 9 members appointed by the Governor: 3 at the Governor’s discretion; 2 from a list prepared by the State Board of Education; 2 from the 3 public school district member candidates who have been nominated by employees of public school districts; 1 from the 3 retired member candidates who are nominated by retired TRS members; 1 from the three at-large candidates who have been nominated for the position.

-• TRS discloses its proxy voting records on this website.
+• TRS discloses its proxy voting records for directly held equities on this website.

 • The ERS board represents other state and local government employees and consists of 6 members: 1 appointed by the Governor; 1 appointed by the Speaker of the Texas House of Representatives; 1 appointed by the Chief Justice of the Texas Supreme Court and confirmed by the Texas Senate; 3 elected by ERS members and retirees.

-• ERS discloses its proxy voting records here.
+• ERS discloses its proxy voting records for directly held equities on this website.

 By Asset Manager